mikarinneoracle/GitHub-Actions-Runner-OCI-setup/README.md

 <br>
 A bigger VM shape performs better.
 The defaults are 1 OCPU and 8GB memory that can be also adjusted during the Terraform stack creation.
 <p>

+### Testing

+After deploying the runner it can be tested using this repo: https://github.com/mikarinneoracle/OKE-kubectl